orsenthil/cpython-hg-to-git/README.md

 ##### hg_git_migrator.py

 [hg_git_migrator.py] is a simple tool that can help with migrating any mercurial repository to github.
-It uses mercurial's [hg-git](hg-git.github.io) and automates some steps for easy of use and consistency.
+It uses mercurial's [hg-git](https://bitbucket.org/orsenthil/hg-git) (Patched Version of hg-git) and automates some steps for easy of use and consistency.

 ```
 python3.6 hg-git-migrator.py local-mercurial-repository empty-github-url